Urgent Care for Pre-Operative Exams

 Additional Pre-Op Exams

-Knowing these risks in advance can help the doctor determine the drugs and anesthetics used during surgery, as some are riskier than others depending on your condition.
+Knowing these risks in advance can help the provider determine the drugs and anesthetics used during surgery, as some are riskier than others depending on your condition.
 Women might be required to take a pregnancy test before surgery.
-Some procedures (and especially the use of anesthesia) can put the fetus’ health at risk, so your doctor might need to weigh the pros and cons of the procedure if you do turn out to be pregnant.
+Some procedures (and especially the use of anesthesia) can put the fetus’ health at risk, so your provider might need to weigh the pros and cons of the procedure if you do turn out to be pregnant.

 Finally, patients with a family history or a diagnosis of sickle cell anemia might be tested for this as well.
 This will help determine not only the risk during surgery (due to anesthesia) but it will also help during the healing process after the procedure.